-The role of a healthy bowel is to store faeces and to empty at appropriate times.
+A healthy bowel stores faeces and then will empty at appropriate times.
 Most people living with Spina Bifida will have some loss of bowel control (neurogenic bowel).
 This means that the brain and the bowel are not working together as well as they should.
-It may be difficult to achieve normal continence.
-The nerves that control the bowel including the anus are located low in the spine.
-Some people will achieve complete bowel continence and others may need to try several techniques to achieve social continence.
+The nerves that control the bowel, including the anus are located low in the spine.
+It may be difficult for your child to have normal continence.
+Some people will have complete bowel continence and others may need to try some different techniques to have social continence.

-The two main problems that occur with the bowel are:
+The two main problems that can happen with the bowel are:

 - It doesn’t empty properly (constipation).